wesleywerner/mvc-game-design/README.md

 **OTHER**:

 * alive.py
-    * binds the mvc objects together
+    * binds the objects together
 * eventmanager.py
     * pygame provides an event manager but we implement our own so it is not coupled to pygame.
 * trace.py